mathesar-foundation/mathesar-wiki/design/specs/listing-views.md

 - User opens a schema and sees the [schema explorer sidebar](#schema-explorer-sidebar).
 - User sees a list of all tables and views for the current schema.
-  - The list shows both object types by default but can be filtered to only show tables or views using the [filter bar](#sidebar-filters) at the top of the sidebar.
+  - The list shows both object types by default but can be filtered to only show tables or views using the [sidebar tabs](#sidebar-tabs) at the top of the sidebar.

 ### Scenario 2: User encounters an error in loading a list of views for a currently open schema